angus42/dancefloor/Readme.md

 Instead of storing full RGB values store indices into a palette for each sequence.
 Then we do not need _Export to C_ in the Sequencer but a special tool that parses the JSON file and generates a header file with a palette and sequence C array from it.

+### Random program change
+Change program automatically after a random amount of beats.
+Range of possible beats is 2 to 60, maybe with a (gausian) norman distribution.
+The target program is also selected randomly (welcome program excluded).

+### Frame Interpolation
+Helper function to interpolate between two frames (Crossfade).
+A sequence program must opt in for this.

 ## Used third party software